Immunity To COVID-19 Could Last Longer Than You'd Think

 "These cells are remarkable," Bhattachurya says.
 "They're estimated to spit out something like 10,000 antibody molecules per second."
 So you don't need many of these cells to protect you against a future infection.

-He and his colleagues have found that, by about six months after vaccination, these antibody-producing cells go into the bone marrow, where they can live for decades, perhaps even a lifetime, studies have found, and continue to produce antibodies the entire time.
-In one study, researchers identified antibodies that could neutralize the 1918 flu inside people's blood, who were exposed to the virus 90 years earlier.
+He and his colleagues have found that by about six months after vaccination, these antibody-producing cells go into the bone marrow, where they can live for decades, perhaps even a lifetime, studies have found, and continue to produce antibodies the entire time.
+In one 2008 study, researchers identified antibodies that could neutralize the 1918 flu in the blood of people who were exposed to the virus 90 years earlier.

 "We looked in the bone marrow and have seen these cells in people previously infected with SARS-CoV-2," Ellebedy says.
 "Now we are finishing research that shows these cells appear in the bone marrow after vaccination as well."